pontem-network/aptos-core/documentation/specifications/move_adapter/README.md

 `WriteSet`, and a non-existent access path should never be deleted.

 * `events`: This is a vector of `ContractEvent` values describing the events emitted while executing the transaction.
-Events in Aptos are stored separately from the blockchain state, so these events are not part of the transaction `WriteSet`.
+Events in Pont are stored separately from the blockchain state, so these events are not part of the transaction `WriteSet`.